NonSumusDigni/mtg-deck-history/README.md

 Currently, this is very much a work in progress.
 I am in the process of adding decks from every GP top 8, PT/MC top 8, and any equivalent level top 8 (Masters, Nationals, etc.).
 I am up to (chronologically) 2001 Nationals season.
 The focus at the moment is adding decks.
 Future work will involve tools and visualizations based on the data.

 ## TODO list
-(0. Add all the decks)
+(1. Add all the decks)
+- Get exact dates for epoch boundaries (to the extent possible)
-1. Write style guide (file names, deck names, folder structure, etc.)
+- Write specification (file names, deck names, folder structure, etc.)
-2. Write CONTRIBUTING.md to guide possible helpers
+- Write CONTRIBUTING.md to guide possible helpers
-3. Set up webhooks to run validation on PRs
+- Set up webhooks to run validation on PRs
-4. Set up webhooks to trigger builds of a JSON version of the collection
+- Set up webhooks to trigger builds of a JSON version of the collection
-5. Look into automatic ingestion of contemporary results (from MTG Goldfish or MTG Top 8 maybe)
+- Look into automatic ingestion of contemporary results (from MTG Goldfish or MTG Top 8 maybe)